 The Greenville Urban Area MPO, utilizing the 3-C planning method, has developed the following program to support and adhere to the above outlines strategies.
-Additionally planning activities will strive to support the Greenville Urban Area MPO's 2014-2040 Metropolitan Transportation Plan (MTP) and the currently under development 2045 MTP which, both of which currently and in the future, serves as the MPO's federally mandated multi-modal long range transportation plan.
+Additionally, planning activities will strive to support the Greenville Urban Area MPO's 2019-2045 Metropolitan Transportation Plan (MTP) which currently and in the future, serves as the MPO's federally mandated multi-modal long range transportation plan.

 Citizen involvement is a vital component of FAST Act compliance.
 As such, resources and activities are included within this UPWP to implement the Greenville Urban Area MPO's Public Involvement Plan.
-As a component of our Public Participation Plan, the Jacksonville MPO website will be maintained on a regular basis to broadcast information on MPO activities and to encourage community involvement in the MPO process.
+As a component of our Public Participation Plan, the Greenville MPO website will be maintained on a regular basis to broadcast information on MPO activities and to encourage community involvement in the MPO process.
 The MPO will also proactively notify citizens of plans and activities on a regular basis through public notices, press releases, social media, and other commonly used media outlets and public presentations.